 How did you get into triathlon?

 Most people entering Ironman distance events tend to see the finish line as the end goal.
-They are training to complete that event, and once they have, they have achieved the thing they set out to achieve.
+They are training to complete that event and once they have, they have achieved the thing they set out to achieve.
 Obviously when racing in Frankfurt, your goal was qualifying for the Ironman World Championships in Kona.
 Does that change your mindset going into the event?
 Not just finishing but competing for a qualifying position?

 I’ve always had a goal time, or a goal in mind.
-I’ve never gone into something just to finish, and this year I felt like Kona was realistic.
+I’ve never gone into something just to finish and this year I felt like Kona was realistic.
 So it was just working out what I needed to do.

-Come race day in Frankfurt I knew exactly what I needed to do, and on the day itself the only thing unplanned for was the weather.
+Come race day in Frankfurt I knew exactly what I needed to do and on the day itself the only thing unplanned for was the weather.
 It was 39 degrees on the day.
-You know what you want to do in terms of times, but at the same time, you need to look at the bigger picture because it’s just so hot.
-I just tried to compete and acclimatise as much as possible before hand.
+You know what you want to do in terms of times, but at the same time you need to look at the bigger picture because it’s just so hot.
+I just tried to compete and acclimatise as much as possible beforehand.
 In the end I think it worked out in my favour.
-I work quite well in the heat, and I think a lot of people melted.
+I work quite well in the heat and I think a lot of people melted.

 Do you have a target for the race itself?

-I think time wise in Hawaii, wind can play a massive factor on the bike, you can really try to aim for a time, and from what I’ve heard, that’s really a place where people can get unstuck.
+In Hawaii wind can play a massive factor on the bike, you can really try to aim for a time, and from what I’ve heard, that’s really a place where people can get unstuck.
 A lot of people go out really hard on the bike because they are surrounded by uber athletes, everyone’s thinking “shit, they’re all going past me” so my plan is very much to do my own thing on the bike.
 Otherwise, it can really come back and kick you on the arse on the run.